 Then I found Pinterest.
 A huge thank you to all those who share their ideas, for free, just to help others out!
 I found a couple of great ideas and got to work.

-Here are the plans we used: Cami’s Craft Corner Dollhouse Plans
+Here are the plans we used for our American Girl Doll House: Cami’s Craft Corner American Girl Dollhouse Plans

 We needed two pieces.
 The first, we had cut into four 48 inch by 18 inch panels and two 22 inch by 18 inch panels, for the floor/ceilings and room dividers.
 The second piece we had cut into two 67 inch by 18 inch panels, for the sides.